Nyckyk/predictive-maintenance-risk-platform/README.md

 ### 1. Baseline model

-A Linear Regression baseline was first evaluated using an engine-level 80/20 split.
+A Linear Regression baseline was first evaluated using an engine level 80/20 split.

 **Validation MAE: 39.47 cycles**